Home » Group & Discussion Forum Etiquette

 Community forums exist for most service providers where users can help each other and share information.
 Groups, like those on Facebook, draw folks with like minds together to network and exchange ideas.

-The OP (original poster) often makes helping them more complicated than it has to be.
+Sometimes, the OP (original poster) often makes helping them more complicated than it has to be.
 Then you have trolls and troublemakers with too much time on their hands, posting to be agitators.

-While we cannot control others’ actions, we can set an example by using these venues to provide a more enjoyable and constructive experience- by leading by example.
+While we cannot control others’ actions, we can set an example by using these venues to provide a more enjoyable and constructive experience by leading by example.

 How to Use Groups & Forums Properly